How to Parse Makefile With Doxygen?

 To parse a makefile with Doxygen, you can include the makefile as a source file in the Doxygen configuration file.
 This will allow Doxygen to analyze the makefile and generate documentation based on the comments and structure within the makefile.

-configuration option and specify the path to the makefile.
-Additionally, you may need to configure the FILE_PATTERNS
+To include the makefile in the Doxygen configuration file, you can use the INPUT configuration option and specify the path to the makefile.
+Additionally, you may need to configure the FILE_PATTERNS option to ensure that Doxygen recognizes the makefile as a valid source file.

 Once you have configured Doxygen to parse the makefile, you can run the Doxygen tool to generate documentation for the makefile.
 This documentation will include information about the targets, dependencies, and commands defined in the makefile, as well as any comments and annotations added to the makefile.